 Big Magic (noun): The divine relationship between a human being and the mysteries of inspiration. – Elizabeth Gilbert in her brilliant book Big Magic

-With time I have recognized my creation cycle and some of the mysteries of inspiration:
+With time I have recognized my creation cycle:

 It’s when the initial idea hits me.
 I am full of enthusiasm and energy.
 There’s an explosion of ideas and thoughts.